 These tasks don't require a lot of training.

 If you want to want to become a physical therapy aide, you just need a high school or equivalency diploma.
 Once you get a job, your employer will provide on-the-job training.
-Due to the limited requirements, earning are relatively low.
+Due to the limited requirements, earnings are relatively low.
 Physical therapy aides earned a median annual salary of $25,120 in 2015.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, on the Internet at http://www.bls.gov/ooh/ and